InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 should be to align communication around topics, not around certain sets of
 people:

-- The project should have it's own issue tracker where structured communication, decision making and progress tracking can happen transparently for all host team members but also for downstream users and contributors to follow.
+- The project should have its own issue tracker where structured communication, decision-making and progress tracking can happen transparently for all host team members but also for downstream users and contributors to follow.
 - The project should have one or more discussion channels that come with less rigid a structure.
-Typically this will be mailing lists, online forums or even archived chat channels.
-Usually it is enough to start with just one channel for the project, if traffic increases too much it's helpful to split discussions around project usage from discussions around project development.
+Typically, this will be mailing lists, online forums or even archived chat channels.
+Usually it is enough to start with just one channel for the project, if traffic increases too much it's helpful to split discussions about project usage from discussions about project development.
-- In addition the project should have one private channel where sensitive communication can happen between [Trusted Committers](../trusted-committer.md) - e.g. adding further Trusted Committers to the host team.
+- In addition, the project should have one private channel where sensitive communication can happen between [Trusted Committers](../trusted-committer.md) - e.g. adding further Trusted Committers to the host team.
 This channel should be used with great care such that communication defaults to open and is kept private only under very rare circumstances.

 While communication can happen outside of written channels, as much information as possible should be brought back to the asynchronous channels.